-This is valuable for a number of reasons, but most importantly, it gives you the variation you need to really learn what words means and how they are used.
+This is valuable for a number of reasons, but most importantly, it gives you the variation you need to really learn what words mean and how they are used.
 It’s also more fun and motivating, and opens up for incidental learning.
 For this to be effective, you really need to know almost everything (most research suggests 98%).

 I have yet to write an article about extensive studying in general, but this article about extensive reading can easily be applied to other areas as well: